itn-trust/itn-did-spec/README.md

 The ITN DID is derived as the sha3-256 hash of a random salt of sufficient entropy.

-The format of ITN DID conforms to the [W3C DID Core specification](https://www.w3.org/TR/did-core/).
+The format of ITN DID conform to the [W3C DID Core specification](https://www.w3.org/TR/did-core/).
 It consists of `did:itn` prefix followed by `sha3-256(random salt)`.
 The W3C DID Core specification does not specify how a DID is generated, and leaves it up to the implementation provided it ensures uniqueness to a high degree of confidence.

 **Note:** Format section ensures the ITN DID Format complies with [W3C DID Method Syntax](https://w3c.github.io/did-core/#method-syntax)